You turn on the AC or heater, and there is a strange musty smell. It is kind of damp, a little earthy, and definitely not right.

 What causes mold in air ducts?

-Mold in air ducts is usually caused by excess moisture, poor ventilation, or leaks
+Mold in air ducts is usually caused by excess moisture, poor ventilation, or leaks.

 Also, when warm and humid air meets cool duct surfaces, it forms condensation, creating the perfect damp environment for mold to grow and spread.

-Can mold in air ducts make you sick?
+Can air duct mold make you sick?

 What does mold in air vents smell like?